Configuration

 You can manually control AppSpector state by calling start and stop methods.

-start starts it again using config you provided at load.
+stop tells AppSpector to disable all data collection and close current session. start starts it again using config you provided at load.
 This will be a new session, all activity between stop and start calls will not be tracked.
 To check current SDK state you can use + (BOOL)isRunning method.

 AppSpector.stop()